sysbiomed/glmSparseNet/README.md

 ### Network-based penalization

-!!!!! explicar bem qual é o input e opcoes da package
+!!!!! explicar bem qual é o input e opcoes da package Vê aqui o que escrevi no report D4.1

 This package extends the `glmnet` r-package with network-based regularization based on features relations.
 This network can be calculated from the data itself or using external networks to enrich the model.